 Capacitors are installed at various points on distribution systems and in certain customer facilities to help increase power factor, which is the ratio of real power (kWh) to apparent power (kVA).
 Inductive loads such as motors and fluorescent lights and reactive power absorption on overhead transmission and distribution lines result in power factor that is less than 1.
 Capacitors can be used to correct this situation.
 Capacitors store electrical charge or electrons and are used to improve power factor and help with voltage regulation by injecting reactive power.

 Multiple line capacitors are often installed in capacitor banks located on a rack beneath the cross arm of the utility pole.
 In underground systems capacitors may be installed in a vault.
-Capacitors are also often installed in distribution substations.
+Capacitors also are often installed in distribution substations.